CrowCpp/Crow/docs/guides/streaming.md

 synchronous provider setter or a static-file setter afterward releases the asynchronous provider.
 The response therefore has one body source.

+Calling `clear()` releases either kind of chunk provider and resets its framing state.
+If the response is then given an ordinary string body, Crow generates the corresponding `Content-Length` normally, including on a keep-alive connection.

 Installing an empty `async_chunk_provider_t` still selects asynchronous streaming.
 When Crow reaches the provider invocation, it treats the missing callable as a provider failure: the connection closes without a terminating